Nordfjordeid: Opera Nordfjord

-The old town street
+Eidsgata

-The old town street known as Eidsgata is a collection of old protected wooden buildings from 1700 and 1800.
+The old street known as Eidsgata is a collection of old protected wooden buildings from 1700 and 1800.
 The street is a popular tourist attraction and also houses different shops, cafés and other local offerings.

 The Old Bank

 The old bank building (Gamlebanken) was built in 1882 by the bank Nordfjord Sparebank.
 The building remained a bank until 1961 when it was repurposed as a library.
 In 1997 the bank was repurposed as a cultural building used for art exhibitions and cultural events.
 Today the building houses a tourist information and has several art exhibitions and events throughout the year.
-The building is a central part of the old town street.
+The building is a central part of the old street Eidsgata.

 Gymmen

-Situated next to the Opera House the Gymmen building is used as a stage and recording studio.
+Situated next to the Opera House, the Gymmen building is used as a stage and recording studio.
 It houses many concerts throughout the year.
 Local bands use the building for recording and practice, and there are club nights, conferences and offerings for local youth.
 The main stage can host up to 250 standing guests, or 150 in a seated arrangement.